IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Kernels.md

 ```
 ![image](images/sMCTKernel.png)

 This implementation of the tagged-particle memory kernel is an order of magnitude slower than the built-in collective one, and can be made much more performant by Bengtzelius' trick.
-For the purposes of this example, however, we do not pursue this.
+For the purposes of this example, however, we do not pursue this any further.
+For help with implementing your own kernel, please file an issue.